Shilab66/CyberSafe/scams.md

 ## Types of Scams

 ### Phishing
-**Definition**: Where an attacker sends a fraudulent message designed to trick a person into revealing sensitive information.
+**Definition**: Where an attacker sends a fraudulent message designed to trick a person into revealing sensitive information.\n
-**Motive**: Most attackers frames the message as if it was from a credial company, leading the victim to believe that the infomation is safe to give
+**Motive**: Most attackers frames the message as if it was from a credial company, leading the victim to believe that the infomation is safe to give\n
-**Form of contact**: Usually though email, but can be though an ad/popup or a text message.
-**Risks**: Can lead to loss of accounts, identity theft, and financial loss.
+**Form of contact**: Usually though email, but can be though an ad/popup or a text message.\n **Risks**: Can lead to loss of accounts, identity theft, and financial loss.\n

 ### Emergency scams
 **Definition**: Scams that involve calls or emails from someone claiming to be your friend or family member in dire need.